 There’s nothing special about any of this if you’re not a cricket lover.
 In fact, it’s faintly ridiculous that this is what we do with our days.
 But we do it because if we weren’t doing it we would be doing something else that isn’t watching cricket.
 And that would be silly.

-If you’re an Essex supporter, get down to one of the women’s matches and support Essex.
-Ditto if you’re a Yorkshire supporter (get out and support Yorkshire, that is, not Essex!).and so on across the country.
+If you’re a Somerset supporter, get down to one of the women’s matches and support Somerset.
+Ditto if you’re a Lancashire supporter (get out and support Lancashire, that is, not Somerset!).and so on across the country.
 Whoever your county is, there is a women’s team who will be only too happy to welcome your support.

 And not just in the “traditional” counties, where First Class cricket is played.
 From Cornwall to Northumberland and from Staffordshire to Suffolk there will be women’s county matches taking place.
-And let’s not forget Scotland.
-Oh, and the Netherlands too!
+And let’s not forget that Wales and Scotland both have teams in the County T20 too!

 It’s cricket back to basics, if you like.
-Free admission to just about every match, free parking too (subject to availability, of course!), a bar to satisfy your thirst, and the opportunity to stroll around the perimeter unhindered by stewards and obstructions.
+Free admission to just about every match, free parking too (subject to availability, of course!), and the opportunity to stroll around the perimeter unhindered by stewards and obstructions.
+Probably the only thing missing this summer will be a bar to slake your thirst – sadly, Covid restrictions seem likely to deny us that pleasure.
+Never mind, bring your own refreshments!

 Bring the kids – it won’t cost you anything.
 You never know, it may be enough to kindle their own interest in the game, more so if they get the chance to meet one of those aforementioned England stars.
 There will be space for them to run around, and if they (or you) get bored after an hour or so – well, you can quietly disappear without feeling a pang of despair at not having had your money’s worth.